-This evaluation criteria serves as a guide for code officials, producers, distributors, architects, engineers, contractors, installers, inspectors and users; to promote understanding regarding design, materials, manufacture and installation; and to provide for identification of installations complying with this evaluation criteria.
+This evaluation criteria serves as a guide for code officials, producers, distributors, architects, engineers, contractors, installers, inspectors, and users; to promote understanding regarding design, materials, manufacture, and installation; and to provide for identification of installations complying with this evaluation criteria.

 The provisions of this evaluation criteria are not intended to prevent the use of any alternative set of requirements provided any such alternative requirements are proven to be at least equivalent to the conditions set forth in this document, or the applicable code.